-- Numbers of policies developed/reviewed and operationalized - Percentage of the policies and guidelines disseminated across the tiers of Health System - Quarterly Monitoring and evaluation (M&E) - Percentage of funds allocated for Gender Based Violence and capacity within the National referral Hospitals - Numbers of Government chemists/laboratories established at county level - Numbers of data banks installed - Numbers of survivors and families of survivors accessing free health services
+- Numbers of policies developed/reviewed and operationalized. - Percentage of the policies and guidelines disseminated across the tiers of Health System. - Quarterly Monitoring and evaluation (M&E). - Percentage of funds allocated for Gender Based Violence and capacity within the National Referral Hospitals. - Numbers of Government chemists/laboratories established at county level. - Numbers of data banks installed. - Numbers of survivors and families of survivors accessing free health services.

-7.1.6.1 Government Chemist
+7.1.6.1 GOVERNMENT CHEMIST

-- Capacity building to service providers (Health workers and police) on collection, documentation and preservation of evidence - chain of Evidence)

-- Accurate and timely Analysis of forensics evidence specimens from Gender Based Violence survivors

-- Ensure professional gathering, transportation and storage of evidence

-- Train more forensic experts

-- Put up more storage facilities
+- Capacity building to service providers (Health workers and police) on collection, documentation and preservation of evidence chain of Evidence). - Accurate and timely Analysis of forensics evidence specimens from Gender Based Violence survivors. - Ensure professional gathering, transportation and storage of evidence - Train more forensic experts. - Put up more storage facilities. - Appear as Expert Witness in court. - Decentralized government chemist functions including human capacity to county levels. - Ensure Government chemist have data banks for tracking Gender Based Violence cases.

-- Decentralize services to Counties

-- Expert Witness in court

-- Proportion of service providers within facilities per county trained - Numbers of forensic analyzed reports - Numbers of court appearances as expert witnesses - Number of Counties with Government Chemists - Numbers of forensic experts trained and giving serving - Numbers and quality of storage facilities
+- Proportion of service providers within facilities per county trained. - Numbers of forensic analyzed reports. - Numbers of court appearances as expert witnesses. - Number of Counties with Government Chemists. - Numbers of forensic experts trained and giving serving. - Numbers and quality of storage facilities.